wix/react-native-calendars/README.md

 All parameters for components are optional.
 By default the month of current local date will be displayed.

-Event handlers are called with `calendar objects` like this:
+Event handler callbacks are called with `calendar objects` like this:

 ```javasctipt
 {